overview

 There are exactly three things to understand:

 - Node runs on your local PC.
-It holds project state, runs Claude Code through the Agent SDK, and talks to Git or Perforce directly.
-Code never leaves the LAN.
+It holds project state, runs your agent through a local Agent Service (the adapter calls it over

 (There’s a fourth piece behind the scenes — Memory, which holds project metadata, recaps, and notifications.
 You don’t interact with it directly; it’s where the Dashboard reads from when you scroll back through history.)